Dnepropetrovsk maniacs: Murders

 The first two murders occurred late on 25 June 2007.
 The first victim was a 33-year-old woman, Yekaterina Ilchenko, who was walking home after having tea at her friend's apartment.
 According to Sayenko's confession, he and Suprunyuk were "out for a walk".
 Suprunyuk had a hammer.
 As Ilchenko walked past, Suprunyuk "spun around" and hit her in the side of the head.
 Ilchenko's body was found by her mother at 5:00 a.m.
-Within an hour of the first murder, the two men attacked their next victim, Roman Tatarevich, as he slept on a bench near the first murder scene.
+Within an hour of the first murder, the two men attacked and killed Roman Tatarevich, as he slept on a bench near the first murder scene.
 Tatarevich's head was smashed with blunt objects numerous times, rendering him unrecognizable.
 The bench was located across the street from the local public prosecutor's office.

-On July 1, two more victims, Yevgenia Grischenko and Nikolai Serchuk, were found murdered in the nearby town of Novomoskovsk.
+On 1 July, two more victims, Yevgenia Grischenko and Nikolai Serchuk, were found murdered in the nearby town of Novomoskovsk.
 On the night of 6 July, three more people were murdered in Dnipro.
 The first was Egor Nechvoloda, a recently discharged army recruit, who was bludgeoned while walking home from a nightclub.
 His mother found the body in the morning by their apartment building on Bohdan-Khmelnytsky Street.
 Yelena Shram, a 28‑year-old night guard, was then murdered around the corner on Kosiora Street.
 According to Sayenko's taped confession, as Shram walked toward them, Suprunyuk struck her with the hammer he had been hiding under his shirt and hit her several more times after she fell.
 She had been carrying a bag filled with clothes.
 The men picked up the bag, used the clothes to clean the hammer, and threw the bag out.
 Later the same night, the men murdered a woman named Valentina Hanzha (no apparent relation to co-defendant Alexander Hanzha), a mother of three with a disabled husband.